 Spend most of your time developing what you already have.

 4. There Is No Absolute Answer to Entrepreneurship.

 College education is a great invention of man.
-But woe to those who conditioned themselves to believe that their universities gave them the greatest education on earth that they failed to stop, look, listen to know if a train is coming.
+But woe to those who conditioned themselves to believe that their universities gave them the greatest education on earth.
+Your best education is yet to come.

 Sometimes, you have to stumble on it.
 But that can only happen when you make the world your classroom.